 Can I bring my community group/school group/home-school group to the Museum for a tour/art-making activity?

 Not at this time.
 The Museum is adhering to Skidmore College policies to limit the spread of the coronavirus through social distancing and other measures.
 Check out our new Tang at Home page for at-home art-making activities.
 For more information, please contact Sunny Ra, The Laurie M. Tisch Educator for K-12 and Community Programs, via email at at email@example.com.

-We wish you and your family good health during this challenging time.
-Thank you for your support of the Tang Teaching Museum, and we hope to see you soon.
+Thank you for your patience and support of the Tang Teaching Museum.
+We hope to see you soon.